Whatever Happened to ...?

-Whatever Happened to ...? is a series of eleven plays broadcast in two series on BBC Radio 4 in 1994 and 1995.
+Whatever Happened to ...? is a series of twelve plays broadcast in two series on BBC Radio 4 in 1994 and 1995.
 They covered the fate of various fictional characters, such as Popeye and Susan Foreman, the granddaughter of the Doctor in Doctor Who.
+The episode on Dorothy was not transmitted with the rest of the series initially, but was transmitted later and included in the audiobook release in 2025.
 The writer was Adrian Mourby, who in 1997 published a book called Whatever Happened to ...?: The Ultimate Sequels Book, in a similar vein with the further adventures of Frankenstein's Monster, The Artful Dodger, Snow White, Romeo, Big Bad Wolf, Pinocchio, Man Friday, Jane Eyre, Dorothy Gale from The Wonderful Wizard of Oz, and Jim Hawkins.